Securities Law Attorneys and Commodities LawyersA SECURITIES, COMMODITIES AND INVESTMENT FRAUD DISPUTE LAW FIRM

 Investors hire financial professionals for sound advice about how to reach their goals and trust those professionals to only make suitable recommendations for the benefit of the investor, not the financial advisor.
 Stockbrokers and financial advisors are held to a high degree of care in their dealings with the investors they serve.
 In many cases, stockbrokers and investment advisors are held to a Fiduciary Standard; that is, the highest standard of care requiring them to act with the utmost loyalty and care and to act with prudence and not engage in any speculation with respect to a client’s funds entrusted to them.
 Regardless, all brokers and investment advisors have a duty to act with a reasonable standard of care; when they fail to do so it amounts to negligence.
 When investors lose money, a claim for negligence or breach of fiduciary duty may be filed and result in a recovery of their investment losses.
-Call Robert Pearce 1-800-SEC-ATTY (732-2889) for free advice on whether you have a claim for negligence or breach of fiduciary duty against your financial advisor.
+Call Robert Pearce 1-800-SEC-ATTY (732-2889) for free advice on whether you have a claim for stockbroker fraud, negligence or breach of fiduciary duty against your financial advisor.

 FINRA Rule 2111 is the Suitability Rule and gives rise to the most common investor claims at common law for Breach of Fiduciary Duty, Negligence, and Breach of Contract for failure to follow FINRA and other industry rules and regulations in broker-customer disputes.
 FINRA requires its members in every retail broker-customer relationship to not only assess what the investor's goals are, as well as his or her risk tolerance, but also consider many other factors (age, financial situation and needs, tax status, investment experience, investment time horizon, other investment holdings, time horizon, liquidity needs, etc.) relevant to the investment or investment strategy recommendation being made, then to only recommend investments and/or strategies in which he/she has a reasonable basis to believe is suitable for the customer based upon the information obtained.
 The unsuitable recommendation can be in relation to purchase, sale, or even advice to hold an investment when it is unreasonable to do so.

-One of the most fundamental rules of investing is to diversify your portfolio to avoid an unreasonable risk of loss when market condition become unfavorable for the overly concentrated investment in your account.
+One of the most fundamental rules of investing is to diversify your portfolio to avoid an unreasonable risk of loss when market conditions become unfavorable for the overly concentrated investment in your account.
 This risk of loss exists when you own too much of any asset class (e.g., stocks, bonds, real estate or commodities); too much of any one kind of stock in any sector (e.g., energy or technology stocks); or too many investments concentrated in any geographic area (e.g., Puerto Rico, Illinois or California).
-Any financial advisor who fails to diversify the investments in your portfolio and over-concentrates your investments in any particular asset class, stock sector, or geographic area resulting in losses when that asset class, stock sector, or geographic area collapses can be liable for another type of misconduct giving rise to claims for Breach of Fiduciary Duty, Negligence, and/or Breach of Contract for violation of Industry rules and regulations.
+Any financial advisor who fails to diversify the investments in your portfolio and over-concentrates your investments in any particular asset class, stock sector, or geographic area resulting in losses when that asset class, stock sector, or geographic area collapses can be liable for another type of stockbroker misconduct giving rise to claims for Breach of Fiduciary Duty, Negligence, and/or Breach of Contract for violation of Industry rules and regulations.

 A trustee or other fiduciary such as a stockbroker with discretionary authority and control (actual or de facto) over client accounts has a responsibility under the law to manage trusts and other investment accounts in accordance with prudence and not engage in undue speculation.
 Managers of employee retirement accounts governed by the Employee Retirement Income Security Act of 1974 (ERISA) are always held to the highest standard of care under federal law.